OpenFAST/openfast/docs/source/install/index.rst

 .. code-block:: shell

-    docker run --rm -it --volume=/path/to/files:/files nrel/openfast:3.5.3 /bin/bash
+    docker run --rm -it --volume=/path/to/files:/files nrel/openfast:latest /bin/bash

-To pull the latest container, substitute `latest` for `3.5.3` in the above commands.
+To pull a specific release, substitute the version number in place of `latest` in the above commands (i.e. `nrel/openfast:3.5.3`).

 Using a docker image from GitHub container registry